+And someone else can.
 This is where recruitment agencies come in.

 Many job-seekers go down the route of searching for a job on their own, and few know how to tap on the expertise and network of recruitment agencies to find their next job.
 The role of a recruitment agency essentially revolves around working with employers and job seekers to facilitate a successful job match.
-In short, recruitment agencies can be your key to unlocking great job opportunities.
+In short, recruitment agencies can be the key to unlocking great job opportunities.

 How recruitment agencies work